Thomas Tull: Philanthropy and board membership

 Tull has donated US$1 million to Priorities USA Action, a Super PAC supporting Democratic presidential candidate Hillary Clinton.
 Tull has also supported Republican causes, such as the Senate Leadership Fund, a super PAC for Senate Republicans.
 He founded the Tull Family Foundation, which has supported a number of causes in the youth, health, and education spaces including the National Little League, a donation of $4.2 million worth of personal protective equipment (PPE) during the COVID-19 pandemic, a donation to the Children's Hospital of Pittsburgh Foundation towards pediatric research and art therapy programs, and a grant to the University of Pittsburgh towards brain cancer research.

 He is a member of MIT School of Engineering Dean’s Advisory Council, and is also noted as an advisor to the chief innovation and strategy officer and Visiting Innovation Scholar MIT.

-the board of trustees of Carnegie Mellon University, Yellowstone Forever, and the Baseball Hall of Fame Board of Directors.
+He is a member of the board of trustees of Carnegie Mellon University, Yellowstone Forever, and the Baseball Hall of Fame Board of Directors.
 Tull was appointed a visiting scholar of innovation at the MIT School of Engineering beginning April 1, 2022.

+In October 2025, through the Teton Ridge Ranch Foundation, Tull committed $1.5 million over three years to support the Teton County Sheriff’s Foundation in Idaho to assist with hiring and retaining deputies, expanding training, and modernizing emergency response capabilities.

+In November 2025, the Tull Family Foundation made a large in-kind donation to the Greater Pittsburgh Community Food Bank, providing food equivalent to approximately 150,000 meals to individuals and families across Western Pennsylvania.

 Personal life

-He resides in Edgeworth, Pennsylvania, with his wife and their children.
+He resides in Edgeworth, Pennsylvania, with his wife, Alba Tull, and their children.
 They previously lived in Thousand Oaks, California.
 In January 2018, the 33-plus-acre Thousand Oaks compound was listed for $85 million.

 Tull has been a fan of the Pittsburgh Steelers since age four and in 2009 became a part-owner of the team.
 He also owns a minority stake in the New York Yankees.

-He is a founder and member of the American rock and southern soul band Ghost Hounds, in which he plays guitar.
+He is a founder and member of the American rock and Southern soul band Ghost Hounds, in which he plays guitar.

 Tull is a member of the Board of Governors for the Naismith Basketball Hall of Fame.